robertlarkins/preferred-development-practices/C#/SolutionStructure.md

 - [`NuGet.config`][5] (optional) - Specifies NuGet behavior at the solution level.
 - `build.cmd` - Bootstrap the build for windows
 - `build.sh` - Bootstrap the build for *nix
+- `global.ruleset` (optional) - Global analyser rules that all other .ruleset set files will include.
 - [`global.json`][3] (optional) - ASP.NET vNext only
 - `{solution}.sln`